anianweber/Flowpack.Neos.FrontendLogin/README.md

 Known issues:
 -------------

-* If you try to access the page with the protected profile view w/o authentication you won't be redirected but a (in production mode hidden) exception message is rendered.
-If you set the TypoScript exceptionHandler to ``ThrowingHandler`` this can be worked around though
+* If you use the ``ReadNodePrivilege`` to protect the "member area" and navigate to a protected page Neos issues a 500 error instead of 404